hapihapidoge/learngit/readme.txt

 tmd

-Creating a new branch is quick and  simple.
+Creating a new branch is so quick and  simple.